Documentation

 • Database token: A token that grants read and write access to InfluxDB databases.

-• Management token: A short-lived (1 hour) Auth0 token used to administer your InfluxDB cluster.
-These are generated by the influxctl CLI and do not require any direct management.
+• Management token: Auth0 authentication token generated by the influxctl CLI and used to administer your InfluxDB cluster.
 Management tokens authorize a user to perform tasks related to:

 • Account management